 The single planning framework in Fig. 2 is applicable wherever on the spectrum of motivation (Fig. 2 banner) authors identify their work to lie.
 GC recognises a variety in authors' perspectives, motivations, resources, and experience, and also that they may be (or have been) more or less cognizant of application and impact (left) or research (right).
-In practice this means that GC accepts papers that focus on one part, while encouraging fully integrated studies; an example of such a study is Archer et al (2021b), which assesses a geoscience communication initiative as an activity in itself but does this by using a robust evaluation set into an appropriate theoretical framework of how such initiatives are designed, so that portable lessons can be learnt and applied more widely and theory advanced.
+In practice this means that GC accepts papers that focus on one part, while encouraging fully integrated studies; an example of such a study is Archer et

-Existing resources, frameworks and tools can provide detailed guidance on planning your communication activities (Cooke et al., 2017; Illingworth, 2017; Salmon and Roop, 2019), but here we focus on the broad steps involved in designing geoscience communication efforts aligned with leading science communication practices and in a way that can facilitate the publication of these efforts.
+- 170 GC accepts papers that focus on one part, while encouraging fully integrated studies; an example of such a study is Archer et al (2021b), which assesses a geoscience communication initiative as an activity in itself but does this by using a robust evaluation set into an appropriate theoretical framework of how such initiatives are designed, so that portable lessons can be learnt and applied more widely and theory advanced. - 175 Existing resources, frameworks and tools can provide detailed guidance on planning your communication activities (Cooke et al., 2017; Illingworth, 2017; Salmon and Roop, 2019), but here we focus on the broad steps involved in designing geoscience communication efforts aligned with leading science communication practices and in a way that can facilitate the publication of these efforts.
 We pull out and emphasise the research process (right), not to separate it, but rather to provide a familiar point of reference for practicing geoscientists while noting some important additions (e.g. ethics).

 As you plan your paper for GC, consider the process shown in Fig. 2.
-At its core is a research process much like that which will be familiar to geoscientists in their scientific work (light grey), but the framing and purpose which surround and guide the research (dark grey) need a different sort of consideration.
+At its core is a research process much like that which will be familiar to geoscientists in their scientific work (green), but the framing and purpose which surround and guide the research (blue) need a different sort of consideration.

-In terms of framing or defining a geoscience communication activity, particularly at the activity-led end of the spectrum, when you plan your communication activity it is important to be clear about your aim and who your audience will be.
+- 185 In terms of framing or defining a geoscience communication activity, particularly at the activity-led end of the spectrum, when you plan your communication activity it is important to be clear about your aim and who your audience will be.
 Are you trying to encourage behaviour change?
 Raise awareness of a topic, issue or subject?
 Influence policy?
 Inspire more students to pursue careers in Science, Technology, Engineering and Math (STEM)?
 The answers to these questions should influence how you plan your activity, but also how you will gauge its impact and success.
-Measuring success is largely based on two questions that you need to address at the start of any initiative: 'what' are your aims and objectives, and 'who' is your audience (Illingworth and Allen, 2020).
-In answering these question an aim can is 'what you want to achieve', while an objective should be thought of as 'the action(s) that you will take in order to realise an aim'.
-Each objective should be tied to a specific aim, and should also be SMART, i.e., Specific, Measurable, Achievable, Realistic, and Time-bound.
-Reflecting on the extent to which you have achieved these aims and objectives (ideally by using a reflective model; see Section 8.2) will help you to measure your success and also to better understand why certain aims and objectives were not met and what the result of this was for the initiative.
-Defining your audience is central for understanding how to shape your activities and messages and to identify if you need to find collaborators who can help in various ways (e.g. in project design, by being appropriate intermediaries) - and in some circumstances this is highly recommended (see Section 7).
+Defining your audience is central for understanding - 190 how to shape your activities and messages and to identify if you need to find collaborators who can help in various ways (e.g. in project design, by being appropriate intermediaries) and in some circumstances this is highly recommended (Section 7).

-For the research element itself (light grey box in Fig. 2), as you plan your paper for GC, consider the following process.
+For the research element itself (green box in Fig. 2), as you plan your paper for GC, consider the following process.
 It is much like a research process that will be familiar to geoscientists in their scientific work.
 Be aware, however, that there are a couple of important points you may be unfamiliar with, particularly if it is not dominantly a curiosity-led investigation (e.g. with a more immediate eye on impact or behaviour change):